newhuo-tech/hk-docs/source/index.html.md

 # Introduction

-Welcome to Huobi Hong Kong API！
+Welcome to New Huo Hong Kong API！

-This is the official Huobi Hong Kong API document, and will be continue updating.
-Huobi Hong Kong will also publish API announcement in advance for any API change.
+This is the official New Huo Hong Kong API document, and will be continue updating.
+New Huo Hong Kong will also publish API announcement in advance for any API change.
 Please subscribe to our announcements so that you can get the latest updates.

 **How to read this document**